-The University of Texas Southwestern Medical Center (UT Southwestern) is seeking a distinguished academic neurologist to serve as the next Chief of the Section of Behavioral Neurology within the Department of Neurology & Neurotherapeutics.
+The University of Texas Southwestern Medical Center (UT Southwestern) is seeking a distinguished academic neurologist to serve as Director of the Alzheimer’s Disease Center and Chief of the Section of Behavioral Neurology within the Department of Neurology & Neurotherapeutics.

 The behavioral neurology program at UT Southwestern, led by Dr. Roger Rosenberg, has a long and proud history, dating back to its establishment as an NIA-funded Alzheimer’s Disease Center in 1988.
 UT Southwestern has contributed important findings related to the genetics of Alzheimer’s disease, and Dr. Rosenberg has continued his research focused on early amyloid and APP processing by neural cells and development of a DNA A β42 vaccine, that has been shown to reduce Abeta42 peptide levels in the brain of AD transgenic mice by 50%.
 His work continues to advance with the aim of developing a clinical trial with Alzheimer’s disease patients using this new DNA gene vaccination methodology.